SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Voluntary Movement_Vandergrift.md

 open vs closed medulla
 This distinction is made based on whether the CSF-containing cavities are surrounded by the _medulla_ (_closed medulla_) _or_ not (_open medulla_).
+- closed medulla is caudal to the 4th ventricle

 motor control
 - voluntary , reflexive, unconscious (posture/tone while walking around and all that.)